Private wealth

 Summary

-Although the draft legislation has not yet been published, and current pressures on the Chancellor could result in some dilution of their proposals, a full U-turn appears highly unlikely.
-Whether you are preparing to sell your business, planning for retirement, or thinking ahead to support the next generation, the proposed BR cap represents a fundamental change in estate planning.
+All other BR proposals remain largely intact so whether you are preparing to sell your business, planning for retirement, or thinking ahead to support the next generation, the introduction of the BR cap represents a fundamental change in estate planning.

 Business owners should now: